 This Brookline Village mainstay (it’s been in business since 1918) is a favorite with locals for breakfast and lunch.
 Grab a seat at the counter and enjoy a hearty meal of pancakes, French toast, or create-your-own eggs Benedict.
 It opens at 7 am (8 am on Sundays) and closes at 3 pm.
-The lunch menu offers an extensive list of subs, burgers, and classic home-style favorites.
-The coffee shop is cash only; online ordering is available.
+The lunch menu offers an extensive list of grilled sandwiches, burgers, and classic homestyle favorites.
+Previously cash only, the coffee shop now accepts credit cards, debit cards, and Apple Pay; online ordering is also available.

 Bottega di Capri Italian Deli